 – External cue: “Explode over a bed of hot coals”

-Once the athlete has heard a cue like this one or twice, it can be even further abbreviated to a buzz word such as “COALS!” to trigger an image and action in the athlete’s mind to achieve the outcome intended by the coach.
+Once the athlete has heard a cue like this once or twice, it can be even further abbreviated to a buzzword such as “COALS!” to trigger an image and action in the athlete’s mind to achieve the outcome intended by the coach.

 2. Training aids

-This season brings back time-tested training aids that old school coaches still stick to for their S&C sessions.
-The earbuds (aka wireless microphone) can be used to aid projection of a coach’s voice in large group settings.
-The latest sets have long battery lives and are even water/sweat proof, amplifying a coach’s pitch with a simple Bluetooth connection to the sound system in the training facility.
+This season brings back time-tested training aids that old-school coaches still stick to for their S&C sessions.
+The earbuds (aka wireless microphone) can be used to aid the projection of a coach’s voice in large group settings.
+The latest sets have long battery lives and are even water/sweatproof, amplifying a coach’s pitch with a simple Bluetooth connection to the sound system in the training facility.
 Save your voice by working smarter, not harder.

 The tablet (aka whiteboard) with the workout of the day in large fonts helps athletes follow along with the training program.
 Any visual props do help coaches conserve energy and more importantly, their voices.
 Furthermore, bringing back the chalkboard makes you a hipster coach.